-Over the past few years NUS Scotland has achieved some huge wins: - NUS Scotland won an extra £21 million for student cost-of-living support, delivering better bursary support, and a bursary of £8,100 for care-experienced students. - · Pushing mental health up the national agenda, resulting in Scottish Government investment of £20 million to recruit counsellors at every campus across Scotland. - · Securing a national commitment to getting more students from disadvantaged backgrounds into higher education. - · Campaigning to tackle genderbased violence on campus, resulting in the Scottish Government committing funding to further address the issue.
+Over the past few years NUS Scotland has achieved some huge wins:

+- NUS Scotland won an extra £21 million for student cost-of-living support, delivering better bursary support, and a bursary of £8,100 for care-experienced students. - Pushing mental health up the national agenda, resulting in Scottish Government investment of £20 million to recruit counsellors at every campus across Scotland. - Securing a national commitment to getting more students from disadvantaged backgrounds into higher education. - Campaigning to tackle genderbased violence on campus, resulting in the Scottish Government committing funding to further address the issue.

 Since the coronavirus outbreak we have:

-- Ensured the voice of students is heard. loudly and clearly, by the Scottish Government. - Secured £16.4million of financial support to help students facing hardship from the Scottish Government.
-Through our 'Not Staying, Not Paying' campaign secured a change in the law to introduce notice periods to purpose-built student accommodation so that students can leave tenancy agreements early.
+- Ensured the voice of students is heard, loudly and clearly, by the Scottish Government responding to covid outbreaks, campaigning for clear guidance and calling for summer support. - Secured £96million of financial support to help students facing hardship from the Scottish Government. - Won £750,000 to help NUS Scotland and more than 30 student associations provide vital welfare support for students in colleges and universities. - Through our 'Not Staying, Not Paying' campaign secured a change in the law to introduce notice periods to purposebuilt student accommodation so that students can leave tenancy agreements early.

+Our work in the year ahead

+Covid-19

-Covid-19 Students are facing untold disruption to their studies, work and lives, because of the COVID-19 pandemic.
+Students are facing untold disruption to their studies, work and lives, because of the COVID-19 pandemic.
 NUS Scotland will continue to campaign to ensure students are supported to succeed in their studies and beyond.

+Student support

-Student support Proper financial support for students is at the heart of everything NUS Scotland stands for.
-While NUS Scotland has secured new investment to improve cost-of-living support for students, there's still much to do.
-We'll continue to make the case for improved bursary support for students - especially those from the poorest backgrounds.
-Housing As well as campaigning for students to receive enough funding, we also tackle the spiralling costs students face.
+Proper financial support for students is at the heart of everything NUS Scotland stands for.
+We continue to make the case for improved bursary support for all students that keeps up with the cost of living- especially those from the poorest backgrounds.

+Housing

+As well as campaigning for students to receive enough funding, we also want to tackle the spiralling costs students face.
 We work with partners, like Living Rent, to ensure that all students know their new rights as tenants, to end exploitation by landlords.

+NUS Scotland also secured a comprehensive review of the student accommodation sector by the Scotlish

+Government, with a view to ensuring that it provides affordability, accessibility, and caters for the wellbeing of Scotland's students.

+Widening Access

-NUS Scotland will continue to call on the Scotlish Government to instigate a comprehensive review of the student accommodation sector, with a view to ensuring that it provides affordability, accessibility, and caters for the wellbeing of Scotland's students.
-Widening Access We believe that a student's access to university should be based on their talent and not just their ability to pay.
-Over the past few years we've made progress to ensure that students from disadvantaged backgrounds are able to access university, but this progress is being made far too slowly, and we see the same universities doing the bulk of the work year after year.
+We believe that a student's access to university and college should be based on their talent and not just their ability to pay.
+Over the past few years, we've made progress to ensure that students from disadvantaged backgrounds are able to access college and university, but this progress is being made far too slowly, and we see the same institutions doing the bulk of the work year after year.
 We'll continue to campaign to ensure that Scotland's entire education system is truly open and accessible to all.

+Liberation campaigns

-Brexit NUS Scotland will continue to campaign to protect opportunities for students in Scotland and across the EU post Brexit, including access to Erasmus+ and protecting vital funding.
-Liberation campaigns We campaign on Liberation issues, alongside students who face oppression: campaigning for a fair system of gender recognition for trans people, tackling the Black Attainment gap, successfully lobbying for free sanitary products and investment to combat gender-based violence, and more.
-We also have elected officers that work specifically with mature, international, asylum and refugee and postgraduate students to tackle the different challenges that these students face. .....
+We campaign on Liberation issues, alongside students who face oppression: campaigning for a fair system of gender recognition for trans people, tackling the Black Attainment gap, successfully lobbying for free sanitary products and investment to combat gender-based violence, and more.